Search for the production of dark matter in the framework of Mono-Z$^{\prime}$ portal at the ILC simulated electron-positron collisions at $\sqrt{s} = 500$ GeV: Simulation of signal samples and SM backgrounds

-All Monte Carlo of the SM background samples, used in this analysis and their corresponding cross sections, were calculated at leading order and listed in table \ref{table:tab3}.
-Thus, the contributions of the signal samples and the SM background processes have been estimated from the Monte Carlo simulations, at which they are normalized to their corresponding cross-section and integrated luminosity of 100 fb$^{-1}$.
+The Monte Carlo simulations were used to generate the SM background samples and calculate their corresponding cross-sections for this analysis.
+The calculations were done in leading order and can be found in table \ref{table:tab3}.
+The signal samples and SM background processes were estimated from these simulations and were normalized to their respective cross sections and an integrated luminosity of 1000 fb$^{-1}$.

 An ad-hoc flat 10\% uncertainty is applied to cover all possible systematic effects.